setrar/microelectronics/fpga/pico-ice/UP5K/README.md

 -	Hobbyist FPGA projects due to its affordability and compatibility with open-source tools like Yosys, nextpnr, and icepack, which are part of the OSS CAD Suite.

 The UP5K’s support for open-source tools makes it especially popular in the open hardware community, as it allows users to fully develop and program designs without proprietary software.

+---

+The UP5K FPGA itself is not open-source hardware, but it is well-supported by open-source tools.
+Here’s how it breaks down:

+Proprietary Hardware

+-	UP5K FPGA: Like most FPGAs, the UP5K is a proprietary device created by Lattice Semiconductor.
+Its internal architecture, configuration details, and bitstream format are not openly documented by Lattice.
+This means the hardware design of the FPGA and its configuration are controlled by the company and are not open-source.
+-	Bitstream Format: The bitstream, which is the binary file used to program the FPGA, was reverse-engineered by the open-source community (specifically through Project IceStorm).
+However, Lattice has not officially provided documentation on this format.

+Open-Source Tool Support

+-	Project IceStorm: This is an open-source project that reverse-engineered the iCE40 FPGA series (including the UP5K) to make it compatible with open-source tools.
+It allows the creation of bitstreams that are compatible with iCE40 FPGAs without needing proprietary software.
+-	Open-source CAD Tools: Thanks to Project IceStorm and tools like Yosys (for synthesis), nextpnr (for place-and-route), and icepack (for bitstream packaging), developers can create, place, and route FPGA designs for the UP5K entirely with open-source software.

+Summary

+-	While the UP5K FPGA itself is not open-source, its compatibility with open-source tools (due to reverse engineering efforts) enables a mostly open-source development process.
+This makes it popular in the open hardware community, as it can be programmed and controlled without proprietary software.